ucb-ee106/eecs106a-fa23site/policies.md

 This course will be taught in a seminar style, with lectures, homeworks, labs, 2 midterms, and a final project. **All submissions will go through Gradescope (Course Entry Code: K328WG)**.
 An [Ed page](https://edstem.org/us/join/bwTkUS) has been created for students to discuss homeworks and projects.

-Each week, there are 3 hours of lecture, 1 hour of discussion, and 3 hours of lab sections.
+Each week, there are 3 hours of lecture, 3 hours of lab sections, and 1 hour of discussion.
 All of these and office hours will be hosted in-person.
 You are expected to work on final projects during your own time.
 A booking system will be instituted to reserve robots, and lab TAs will be availble to address any questions during their office hours.
 Lecture and discussion sections will be recorded and posted, so you may attend these asynchronously.
 However, due to the hands-on nature of lab sections, they will not be offered asynchronously, and you are expected to attend your assigned lab every week.

 ## Lectures

 Lecture attendance is not mandatory, but we highly recommend attending live if possible to ask questions and engage fully with the material.
 Lectures will be held synchronously on Tuesdays and Thursdays, 2:00 - 3:30pm, in Dwinelle 145.
 They will be recorded and posted for students who cannot attend live.

 ## Discussions
 Discussion sections will be held on Thursday 2:00pm - 3:00pm (Cory 400), Friday 2:00pm - 3:00pm (Cory 521), and Friday 3:00pm - 4:00pm (Cory 521).
 They will have a review of important topics and go over practice problems related to the material to supplement lecture content.
-Attendance is recommended, but not mandatory.
+Attendance is recommended but not mandatory.

 Because discussion section is recorded, please note that if you ask a question, you will be recorded as well.